Roles and responsibilities: Non-partisan review process for government advertising

 Scope and focus

-Advertising campaigns with budgets over $250,000 are reviewed by an external organization against advertising review criteria based on the definition and other elements outlined in the Policy on Communications and Federal Identity and the Directive on the Management of Communications.
+Advertising campaigns with budgets over $250,000 are reviewed by an external organization against advertising review criteria based on the definition of non-partisan communications included in the Policy on Communications and Federal Identity.

-The government has contracted the services of Ad Standards to provide review services.
+The government has contracted the services of Ad Standards to provide review and advisory services depending on the specific criteria, as outlined in the Roles and Responsibilities section below.

 Roles and responsibilities